 Dr. Bowens also applied and received permission from the Department of Education’s Veterans Education Division for the college to offer veteran’s benefits.
 In addition, he applied to the Association of Christian Schools International (ACSI)and received approval for the college to become a member of ACSI.
 The college received approval to offer Continuing Education Units (CEU) to students who take college courses.
 Angelos has applied and became a member of the American Association of Colleges and Seminaries (AACC&S).
 The college has applied for candidacy accreditation status with the Transnational Association of Christian Colleges and Schools (TRACS).

 In 2007 Dr. Charles Bowens retired as President of Angelos Bible College.
 That same year Chancellor/acting President Dr. Allen R. McFarland recommended Dr. Philip R. McFarland as the Interim President to the Board of Directors.
 Dr. Philip McFarland was asked by Angelos Board of Directors in June of 2007 to serve as the fifth President of the college.
 Dr. Philip McFarland served as President of Angelos Bible College from 2007-2009.
 In 2011 Dr. Ronald H. Jones became the sixth President of Angelos.
 Dr. Julian McGhee served on the Board of Directors for 13 years.
 He also served as Provost until Dr. Jones's retirement in 2012.
 Dr. Julian McGhee was appointed in 2012 by the Board of Directors as the seventh President of Angelos Bible College.
-Thomas Reese was appointed as the interim president in July 2021.
+Dr. LeRoy Hill Jr. was appointed as the president in August 2021.